Obby Khan: Political career

 Khan's election made him the first Muslim elected to the Legislative Assembly of Manitoba.
 Khan stated that the result was "a huge honour" noting that he was "one of the first East Indians to play in the CFL, now the first Canadian Muslim to be elected [to the Manitoba Legislative Assembly]."

 Khan was re-elected in the 2023 provincial election.
 On October 24, 2023, he was appointed as the Shadow Minister for Finance and as the Shadow Minister for the Manitoba Public Service.

 On 21 August 2024, Khan announced his intent to run for leader of the Progressive Conservative Party of Manitoba in the party leadership race.
 He narrowly won the leadership election, defeating businessman Wally Daudrich, becoming the leader of the Opposition.
 He is the first person of colour to serve as leader of the PC party.

 In May 2025, during Khan's first legislative speech as party leader, he apologized for PC campaign ads in the 2023 election that promoted their decision not to search for two victims' bodies in the 2022 Winnipeg serial killings.
 During the leadership race, Khan had supported the apology made by interim leader Wayne Ewasko but refused to call the decision a mistake, saying that it was based on the information available at the time and that he would give his full opinion after the race.

+In 2026, Khan was criticized by Speaker Tom Lindsey for making the comments "you are a terrible person, whatever you are" to deputy premier Uzoma Asagwara.